indiejames/GeminiSK/README.md

 ## Installation

-The zip file containing the templates can be found [here](https://s3.amazonaws.com/GeminiSDK_Templates/xcode4_templates.zip).
-This file has been signed with OpenPGP and the signature file is [here](https://s3.amazonaws.com/GeminiSDK_Templates/xcode4_templates.zip.sig).
-After validating the zip file, uncompress it and copy the contents into ~/Library/Developer/Xcode/Templates/Gemini/ then restart Xcode.
+The zip file containing the templates can be found [here](https://s3.amazonaws.com/Gemini_SK_Templates/gemini_sk_templates.zip).
+This file has been signed with OpenPGP and the signature file is [here](https://s3.amazonaws.com/Gemini_SK_Templates/gemini_sk_templates.zip.gpg).
+After validating the zip file using `gpg2 --verify gemini_sk_templates.zip.gpg`, unzip it and copy the contents into ~/Library/Developer/Xcode/Templates/Gemini/ then restart Xcode.
 You should now be able to choose a Gemini project when you choose File->New->Project in Xcode.

 ## Documentation